-Federally regulated Fannie Mae and Freddie Mac have come together to get the word out about mortgage relief options for those affected by natural disasters, including Hurricanes Harvey and Irma.
+Federally regulated Fannie Mae and Freddie Mac have come together to get the word out about mortgage relief options for those affected by natural disasters, including hurricanes during the 2017 hurricane season.
 Our goal is to make sure you have time to focus on your safety.
 Contact your mortgage servicer (the company where you send your monthly payments) as soon as possible to let them know about your current circumstances.
 The telephone number and mailing address of your mortgage servicer should be listed on your monthly mortgage statement.

 FHFA, jointly with the Enterprises, announced the Servicing Alignment Initiative (SAI) in 2011.
 The objective of SAI was to develop consistent servicing policies that would help servicers to do a better job of resolving delinquencies in a consistent, efficient, and expeditious manner with the goal of keeping struggling borrowers in their homes whenever possible while minimizing losses to the Enterprises and taxpayers.
 Under SAI, the Enterprises developed a broad suite of aligned loss mitigation programs that streamline the delivery of loss mitigation solutions to borrowers.
 The success of these efforts is tracked in FHFA's quarterly Foreclosure Prevention Report which documents the Enterprises’ performance in foreclosure prevention actions for borrowers.
 The loss mitigation solutions outlined in the reports are currently being re-evaluated and redesigned to address a more stable economic environment.